marcoparello/CTF-Writeups/N0PSctf/Reverse/Just-Read.md

 # Just Read
 ![](../images/just-read-part-1.png)

 I downloaded the file and opened it in Ghidra.
-While browersing through the reverse-engineered code, I noticed:
+While browsing through the reverse-engineered code, I noticed:

 ![](../images/just-read-part-2.png)